ibuildingsnl/qa-tools/docs/phar.md

  0. There is no confusion as to with which private key the build is signed.
 This prevents a release of a Phar signed with the test key.

-## Building the phar
+## Building the Phar

-[Box][^box] is used for building the QA Tools phar-file, which is configured in the `box.json` file.
+[Box][^box] is used for building the QA Tools Phar-file, which is configured in the `box.json` file.
-It is installed as a phar-file itself to prevent version conflicts between Box' and QA Tools' dependencies.
+It is installed as a Phar-file itself to prevent version conflicts between Box' and QA Tools' dependencies.

 Run `make build-test` in the project root directory to build the test build.
 This creates `./build/test/qa-tools.phar` and `./build/test/qa-tools.phar.pubkey`.